cunhapaulo/marpstyle/README.md

 # What is Marp?

-As you will find better explained in [Marp´s site at Github](https://github.com/marp-team/marp), Marpit /mɑːrpɪt/ is the skinny framework for creating slide deck from Markdown
+As you will find better explained in [Marp´s site at Github](https://github.com/marp-team/marp), Marpit /mɑːrpɪt/ is the skinny framework for creating slide deck from Markdown,  created by [Yuki Hattori](https://github.com/yhatt), to whom I am very thankful.

-All the themes here presented are destinated to be used with the [Marpit: Markdown slide deck framework](https://marpit.marp.app/markdown), created by [Yuki Hattori](https://github.com/yhatt), to whom I am very thankful.
+All the themes here presented are destinated to be used with the [Marpit: Markdown slide deck framework](https://marpit.marp.app/markdown).
 Take a look at [Marp for VS Code](https://marketplace.visualstudio.com/items?itemName=marp-team.marp-vscode).

 # Available Themes